Tehran: Theater

 Under the reign of the Qajars, Tehran was home to the royal theatre of Tekye Dowlat, located to the southeast of the Golestan Palace, in which traditional and religious performances were observed.
 It was eventually demolished and replaced with a bank building in 1947, following the reforms during the reign of Reza Shah.

-Before the 1979 Revolution, the Iranian national stage had become the most famous performing scene for known international artists and troupes in the Middle East, with the Roudaki Hall of Tehran constructed to function as the national stage for opera and ballet.
+Before the 1979 Revolution, the Iranian national stage had become the most famous performing scene for known international artists and troupes in the Middle East, with the Vahdat Hall, formerly but very much still known as Roodaki Hall (spelled in multiple ways in english), constructed to function as the national stage for opera and ballet.
 The hall was inaugurated in October 1967 and named after prominent Persian poet Rudaki.
 It is home to the Tehran Symphony Orchestra, the Tehran Opera Orchestra, and the Iranian National Ballet Company.

 The City Theater of Tehran, one of Iran's biggest theatre complexes, which contains several performance halls, was opened in 1972.
-It was built at the initiative and presidency of empress Farah Pahlavi, and was designed by architect Ali Sardar Afkhami, constructed within five years.
+It was built at the initiative and presidency of Empress Farah Pahlavi, and was designed by architect Ali Sardar Afkhami, constructed within five years.

+One of the gathering centers of cabarets in old Tehran was Laleh-Zar Street.
+Famous Persian cabarets were active in the city until 1979.
+They also introduced many domestic artists.
+In common language, cabaret was sometimes called "home of dance" or "dancing place".

 The annual events of Fajr Theater Festival and Tehran Puppet Theater Festival take place in Tehran.

 Cinema

 The first movie theater in Tehran was established by Mirza Ebrahim Khan in 1904.
-Until the early 1930s, there were 15 theaters in Tehran Province and 11 in other provinces.

-In present-day Tehran, most of the movie theatres are located downtown.
+Until the early 1930s, there were 15 theaters in Tehran province and 11 in other provinces.
+Most of the movie theatres are located downtown.
 The complexes of Kourosh Cinema, Mellat Gallery and Cineplex, Azadi Cinema, and Cinema Farhang are among the most popular cinema complexes in Tehran.
 Several film festivals are held in Tehran, including Fajr Film Festival, Children and Youth Film Festival, House of Cinema Festival, Mobile Film and Photo Festival, Nahal Festival, Roshd Film Festival, Tehran Animation Festival, Tehran Short Film Festival, and Urban Film Festival.

-Concerts
+Music and dance

 There are a variety of concert halls in Tehran.
 An organization like the Roudaki Culture and Art Foundation has five different venues where more than 500 concerts take place this year.
 Vahdat Hall, Roudaki Hall, Ferdowsi Hall, Hafez Hall and Azadi Theater are the top five venues in Tehran, where classical, pop, traditional, rock or solo concerts take place.
+Erotic dancers were active and trained in Tehran until the 1979 revolution.
+But after this date, because of the policies of the new government, these activities were completely banned.

 Sports

 Football and volleyball are the city's most popular sports, while wrestling, basketball, and futsal are also major parts of the city's sporting culture.
+Ice hockey and rugby are also popular.
 12 ski resorts operate in Iran, the most famous being Tochal, Dizin, and Shemshak, all within one to three hours from the city of Tehran.